Eluinhost/pluginframework/README.md

 ###Translate

 Allows for the translation of messages based on different locales based on the sender.
-The framework adds a config file to change the locale for the console, remote console, command blocks and broadcast.
+The framework adds a config file to change the locale for the console, remote console, command blocks.
+Broadcasts send messages to all players in their own locales.
-It fetches the locale per played based on their ingame settings and selects the most relevant translation for their locale
+It fetches the locale per played based on their ingame settings and selects the most relevant translation for their locale based on ResourceBundle

 Extra parameters are passed into String.format on the key provided.